Russian submarine AG-16: In Russian service

-The Holland 602 design was widely exported during World War I and the Imperial Russian Navy ordered a total of 17, in three batches, of a version known as the American Holland-class (AG in Russian for Amerikansky Golland (American Holland)).
+The Holland 602 design was widely exported during World War I and the Imperial Russian Navy ordered a total of 17, in three batches, of a version known as the American Holland-class (in Russian Amerikansky Golland, AG).
 The submarines were to be built in Canada as knock-down kits for assembly in Russia.

-Components for the first batch of five submarines were assembled in Barnet, near Vancouver, British Columbia, Canada, and shipped to Vladivostok.
+Components for the first batch of five submarines were assembled in Barnet, near Vancouver, British Columbia, Canada.
+They were prefabricated by British Pacific Engineering and Construction. and shipped to Vladivostok.
 There they were loaded onto the Trans-Siberian Railroad and transported to Saint Petersburg where they were assembled by the Baltic Works by June 1916.
 AG-13 was redesignated AG-16 in 1917.
 During World War I Russian and British submarines operated from bases in Finland.
-The Russian submarines of Holland type (AG-11, AG-12, AG-15 and AG-16) were scuttled in the harbor of Hanko on 3 April 1918 just prior to the German landing there.
+The Russian submarines AG-11, AG-12, AG-15 and AG-16 were scuttled in the harbor of Hanko on 3 April 1918 just prior to the German landing there.